Silverfin wants to modernize accounting software with its cloud service – TechCrunch

 In order to improve productivity, Silverfin tries to automate the most time-consuming aspect of accounting — data collection.
 The company helps you connect with your clients’ accounting software directly to import their data, such as Xero, QuickBooks, Sage and SAP.

-After that, Silverfin standardizes your data set and lets you add data manually so that the platform can become the main data repository.
+After that, Silverfin standardizes your data set and lets you add data manually so the platform can become the main data repository.

 Once your data is in the system, you need to process it.
 Silverfin lets you configure automated workflows and templates so that anybody in the accounting firm can enrich data and check for compliance issues.
 Like Salesforce and other software-as-a-service products, multiple people can communicate on the service and look at all past edits and changes.